 "This is red-meat history with a hot splash of tabasco.
 David Paul Kuhn brings to life a period that is not only fascinating in itself but also illuminates the age of Donald Trump.
 If you want to understand how blue-collar Americans came to feel so disparaged and deplored, The Hardhat Riot is a great place to start.
 A truly captivating read."

-"Hardhat Riot is an arresting and often chilling narrative of the events that drove a wedge between white working-class voters and the Democratic Party, setting America on the road to today's right-wing populism.
+An arresting and often chilling narrative of the events that drove a wedge between white working-class voters and the Democratic Party . . .
 I couldn't stop reading it.
-If you want to understand why cultural issues became central to our politics, read this book."
+If you want to understand why cultural issues became central to our politics, read this book.

 "Over the past 15 years few writers have covered this realignment with the consistency of David Paul Kuhn, whose warnings about the reasons white working people were moving away from the Democrats were largely dismissed by the news media and party elites. . .
 Mr. Kuhn remained an unacknowledged prophet. . . .
 Now he has synthesized his message with a lesson from history: The Hardhat Riot, a riveting account of . . . [a] clash on the streets of New York [that] came to symbolize the irreconcilable division taking shape in the rest of the country. . . .
-Mr. Kuhn avoids polemics and judgment, yet leads the reader to understand the deeper questions implicit in so many of today's political debates. . . .
+By capturing the moment Mr. Kuhn reminds us of how divisive this era really was . . .
+Kuhn avoids polemics and judgment, yet leads the reader to understand the deeper questions implicit in so many of today's political debates. . .
 The Hardhat Riot insightfully explains why and how this happened.
 Perhaps the Democratic Party's leaders will finally understand what David Paul Kuhn has been trying to tell them."

 "Sometimes events that are long forgotten have reverberations that dominate our times.
 In Hardhat Riot, David Paul Kuhn skillfully shows how the split between traditionally Democratic constituencies—blue collar workers and militant students—eerily foreshadows the bitter political splits of our time."